AmmarAbouZor/tui-journal/README.md

 Commands:
-  print-config  Print the current settings including the paths for the backend files [aliases: pc] import-journals  Import journals from the given transfer JSON file to the current back-end file [aliases: imj] help          Print this message or the help of the given subcommand(s)
+  print-config  Print the current settings including the paths for the backend files [aliases: pc] import-journals  Import journals from the given transfer JSON file to the current back-end file [aliases: imj] assign-priority  Assign priority for all the entires with empty priority field [aliases: ap] help          Print this message or the help of the given subcommand(s)

 Options: